What is Feiba and how is it used?

-- Allow the vial of FEIBA and Sterile Water for Injection (diluent) to reach room temperature.
+- Allow the vials of FEIBA and Sterile Water for Injection (diluent) to reach room temperature, if refrigerated.

-- Remove the plastic caps from the concentrate and diluents vials.
+- Remove the plastic caps from the concentrate and diluent vials.

-- Wipe the rubber stoppers of both vials with a sterile alcohol swab and allow it to dry prior to use.
+- Wipe the stoppers of both vials with a sterile alcohol swab and allow them to dry prior to use.

 - Open the package of BAXJECT II Hi-Flow device by peeling away the lid completely without touching the inside (Fig. A).
 Do not remove the device from the package.
 Do not touch the clear spike.

-- Place the diluents vial on a flat and solid surface.
+- Place the diluent vial on a flat and solid surface.
 Turn the package over and insert the clear plastic spike through the diluent stopper by pressing straight down (Fig. B).